Khanhhungtran23/data-mining/README.md

 # Java with Weka - Movie Trend Analysis & Predicting
-> This is Java with Weka for COIL project.
+> This is Spring Boot application with Weka to predict movie ratings for COIL project.

 ## Prerequisites